 - Faculty at all levels as well as graduate students who teach may apply.

 Applications will be reviewed in a competitive process.
-Up to four recipients may be chosen.
+Up to four recipients may be chosen each year.

-In addition to receiving the funding, all recipients are expected to participate in a Fine Fellows meeting to be scheduled in May 2017 or thereafter, to share information about your course with other Fellows, and to acknowledge the Fellowship support on your course syllabus.
+In addition to receiving the funding, all recipients are expected to participate in a Fine Fellows meeting to share information about your course with other Fellows, and to acknowledge the Fellowship support on your course syllabus.

 - Cover Letter indicating (a) your commitment to fulfill the requirements of the Fellowship, (b) your contact information, and (c) confirmation of the support of your Department Chair or Director, including that individual’s name and contact information.